 The courses assume that participants have some gardening experience that they can build on.
 They mainly cover the 'how to' of growing, but also include other subjects, such as variety selection and harvesting.
 Growing in both containers and garden soil will be discussed, so no one needs to have a vegetable garden in the traditional sense to benefit from the course.
 Each course runs for about two and a half hours, by which time you should have learned enough to be able to successfully grow your own peppers.

 Courses will be conducted at Sea Spring Farm.
 They will take place solely in our unheated tunnels and greenhouse, irrespective of the weather.
 So dress accordingly, and come prepared to learn.

 Note: We have a strict ‘no smoking policy’ due to Tobacco Mosaic Virus.
-Smokers may may be asked to wear plastic gloves while in the nursery.
+Smokers may may be asked to wear plastic gloves while handling pepper plants.

 Polytunnels at Sea Spring Farm over looking the English Channel